-- 5.1 Merlin appreciates that the decision to raise a concern can be a difficult one to make, not least because there may be a fear of reprisal from those who may be involved the Breach (e.g. those who may have committed the Breach, etc).
-Merlin will not tolerate retaliation against any person who raises a concern through the reporting channels provided in this policy where they have reasonable grounds to believe that the information in the report is true at the time of reporting, even if it transpires that there is no basis for concluding that any Breach has occurred, or is likely to occur.
-In addition, Merlin prohibits discrimination on the grounds of gender, gender reassignment, marital or civil partnership status, race, colour, nationality, ethnic origin, national origin, disability, age, sexual orientation, religion or belief, or any other prohibited grounds, when addressing concerns that have been raised. - 5.2 The protections against retaliation and discrimination also apply, where relevant, to: - (a) facilitators; - (b) third persons who are connected with the reporting persons and who could suffer retaliation in a work-related context; such as colleagues or relatives of the reporting persons; and - (c) legal entities that the reporting person owns, works for or are otherwise connected with in a work-related context. - 5.3 Merlin will take appropriate steps to protect all impacted individuals, including taking necessary action, which may include but is not limited to disciplinary action or dismissal, against anyone who is found to be pursuing any form of retaliation or discrimination, or has threatened to do so.
+raises a concern through the reporting channels provided in this policy where they have reasonable grounds to believe that the information in the report is true at the time of reporting, even if it transpires that there is no basis for concluding that any Breach has occurred or is likely to occur.

+- 6.2 In addition to the position on non-retaliation, Merlin prohibits discrimination on the grounds of gender, gender reassignment, marital or civil partnership status, race, colour, nationality, ethnic origin, national origin, disability, age, sexual orientation, religion or belief, or any other prohibited grounds, when addressing concerns that have been raised. - 6.3 The protections against retaliation and discrimination also apply, where relevant, to: - (a) facilitators; - (b) third persons who are connected with the reporting persons and who could suffer retaliation - (c) in a work-related context; such as colleagues or relatives of the reporting persons; and - (d) legal entities that the reporting person owns, works for or are otherwise connected with in a - (e) work-related context. - 6.4 Merlin will take appropriate steps to protect all impacted individuals, including taking necessary action, which may include but is not limited to disciplinary action or dismissal, against anyone who is found to be pursuing any form of retaliation or discrimination, or has threatened to do so.

-6 False allegations
+7 False allegations

-Just as Merlin will seek to protect those who raise concerns where they have reasonable grounds to believe that the information in the report is true at the time of reporting, it will also protect those who are accused of a Breach in a report which is false.
-Merlin will take necessary action against any individual who knowingly reports false information, which may include but is not limited to disciplinary action or dismissal.
+7.1 Just as Merlin will seek to protect those who raise concerns where they have reasonable grounds to believe that the information in the report is true at the time of reporting, it will also protect those who are accused of a Breach in a report which is false.
+Merlin will take necessary action against any individual who knowingly reports false information or a vexatious complaint, which may include but is not limited to disciplinary action or dismissal.

-7 Raising a concern
+8 Raising a concern

-7.1 General principles
+8.1 General principles

-- (a) Merlin encourages individuals to raise suspected Breaches when it is just a concern, as long as they have reasonable grounds to believe that the information in the report is true, rather than waiting for proof or investigating the matter themselves.
+- (a) Merlin encourages individuals to raise suspected Breaches when it is just a concern, as long as they have reasonable grounds to believe that the information in the report is true.
+Individuals are prohibited from investigating matters themselves or attempting to obtain evidence or proof before notifying or escalating the issue.
 Acting sooner rather than later can avoid any further potential damage.
-Reports will be treated with confidentiality. - (b) Merlin encourages individuals to ask questions and discuss concerns with their supervisor, who can often be an excellent resource.
-However, Merlin recognizes that you may not always feel comfortable raising concerns with a supervisor and, as such, you can report any concern via the internal reporting channels, as detailed below. - (c) Reports may be made on an anonymous basis, but individuals are encouraged to submit their name with their report.
-Concerns expressed anonymously are less powerful and tend to be more difficult to address effectively, but will nonetheless be considered and dealt with by the Group to the fullest extent possible.
+Reports will be treated confidentially and discretely. - (b) Merlin encourages employees to discuss concerns with their supervisor or speak to the Compliance Team.
+However, Merlin recognizes that employees may not always feel comfortable raising certain concerns with a supervisor and, as such, any concern can be raised via the internal reporting channels, as detailed below. - (c) Reports may be made on an anonymous basis, but individuals are encouraged to submit their name with their report.
+Concerns expressed anonymously are less powerful and tend to be more difficult to investigate or address effectively but will nonetheless be considered and dealt with by the Group to the fullest extent possible.

-7.2 Methods of reporting
+8.2 Methods of reporting

-- (a) You can make a report of a Breach under this policy in one of two ways: - (i) by reporting it internally; or - (ii) by using Merlin's whistleblowing hotline or online portal.
+- (a) You can make a report of a Breach under this policy in one of two ways: - (i) By reporting it internally; or - (ii) By using Merlin's independently ran Speak Up hotline or online portal; details are available on the